discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 It is very important to maintain <Boon name="Resolution"/> for <Trait name="righteousinstincts" /> and <Trait name="retribution"/>. <Trait name="healersresolution"/> causes your heal skill to apply ~10s of <Boon name="Resolution" />, and <Skill name="symbolofresolution" /> provides ~6s of <Boon name="Resolution" />.

 - When beginning phases after splits (e.g. Ensolyss), you likely will not have <Boon name="Resolution" />.
-It is important to precast <Skill name="litanyofwrath" /> so that you have <Boon name="Resolution" /> during your opener.
+Make sure to precast <Skill name="litanyofwrath" /> at the start of these phases so that you have <Boon name="Resolution" /> during your opener.
 This is especially important when beginning phases on Longbow as you will not have <Skill name="symbolofresolution" /> up until late in your burst.

 It may require some attention to maintain permanent <Boon name="Resolution" /> solo.
 Notable teammates who can aid with <Boon name="Resolution" /> uptime include:
 - <Specialization name="Firebrand" text="Firebrands" />, if taking